BMO Covered Call Canadian Banks ETF (ZWB.TO) (ZWB) to Issue Monthly Dividend of $0.11 on February 2nd

-BMO Covered Call Canadian Banks ETF (ZWB.TO) (TSE:ZWB – Get Free Report) declared a monthly dividend on Monday, January 29th, TickerTech reports.
+BMO Covered Call Canadian Banks ETF (ZWB.TO) (TSE:ZWB – Get Free Report) announced a monthly dividend on Monday, January 29th, TickerTech reports.
 Stockholders of record on Friday, February 2nd will be paid a dividend of 0.11 per share on Friday, February 2nd.
 This represents a $1.32 dividend on an annualized basis and a dividend yield of 7.46%.
-The ex-dividend date is Monday, January 29th.
+The ex-dividend date of this dividend is Monday, January 29th.

 BMO Covered Call Canadian Banks ETF (ZWB.TO) Price Performance